 Fair Prices for Cocoa in Tanzania

 Chocolate lovers may not yet recognize Tanzania as a significant cocoa producer, but Simran Bindra and Brian LoBue saw a unique opportunity in the market.
-In 2012, Simran left his job with the Clinton Foundation to join the TechnoServe team in Tanzania as a Volunteer Consultant.
+In 2012, Simran left his job with the Clinton Foundation to join the TechnoServe Volunteer Consultant Program (now the TechnoServe Fellows Program) in Tanzania.
 For five months, he conducted research on the history of cocoa in the country and worked with the Ministry of Agriculture to develop a national cocoa strategy.

 When his assignment ended, Simran decided to stay in Tanzania and explore a new venture.
 Specialty chocolate companies were looking for exciting countries of origin, but Tanzania’s uniquely flavored cocoa had been largely overlooked.
 Smallholder cocoa farmers in Tanzania typically process cocoa on their own farms after harvest – achieving mixed results on quality – then sell it to agents who in turn sell to commodity exporters.
 In this model, farmers earn a low price for their cocoa, giving them little incentive to improve the quality of their beans, and little opportunity to improve their livelihoods.